 A_Selection_Of_66 starts with an article that describes the meta-data of an artwork (for example an artwork title) as the material the artist is going to work with or as the artwork itself.
 As a result of this switch between meta-data and ‘artwork’, a hybrid is created of both categories.
 Anticipating the ongoing circulation of this work, it will be interesting to see how this artist’s book will be absorbed into the artworld and its archives.

-A_Selection_Of_66_From_JHG is linked to the artwork Unconsumable Global Luxury Dispersion (UGLyD), also by Walter van Rijn.
-UGLyD is a long-term project that comments on the distribution of art and other consumer goods through online as well as gallery based networks.
+A_Selection_Of_66_From_JHG is linked to the artwork Unconsumable Global Luxury Dispersion (UGLD), also by Walter van Rijn.
+UGLD is a long-term project that comments on the distribution of art and other consumer goods through online as well as gallery based networks.
 It plays with the flow of things and how our categorisations of humans, objects and other things define access and visibility.
-UGLyD is an hybrid object and it creates hybrid or symbiotic objects that seek out new ways to disperse.
+UGLD is a hybrid object and it creates symbiotic objects that seek out new ways to disperse.
 For example, through interaction with a font, a tape, a database.

 Jane Birkin, artist, designer and scholar, based in Southampton, UK.